 But after 3 and a half years of sewing the same patterns over and over again in my spare time, I felt the need to expand my set of characters.
 I decided to put away my sewing machine and pick up a paintbrush.
 I had taught myself how to paint when I was eleven and it's been a constant calling.
 No longer limited by the constraints of plush design, the range of Cuddly characters quickly grew to include food, real and imaginary animals, and charming botanicals.
 Again, I consider myself lucky that my paintings have been featured in Time Magazine online, The Huffington Post and The San Francisco Chronicle and have been exhibited all over the world, from NYC to Paris to Disneyland.
 I still can't believe it.

-Although my work has evolved from cute/horror to cute/creepy to just plain cute, the core of what Cuddly is stays the same.
+Although my work has evolved from cute/horror to cute/creepy to just plain cute, the core of what Cuddly is stays the same - making people happy.

 My sincerest thanks to my great fans, old and new, who continue to support me.
 I honestly couldn't do this if it weren't for all of you.